Obrazcoff/SimpleTodoList/README.md

-## This app is Simple Todo List with using React+Redux
+## This app is Simple Todo List with using React